-If you’re a people person who’s talented at restyling, colouring and cutting hair, this profession is right up your alley.
+If you’re a people person who’s talented at re-styling, coloring and cutting hair, this profession is right up your alley.
 The joy you’ll get out of transforming a client’s look will be worth the hours spent on your feet all day.

-This job requires you to tune up your acoustic artistry and have an ear for young talent.
-As a music producer, you’ll need to be good at networking and maintaining key contacts while having the knack to mix and produce tracks that appeal to your target market.
+This job requires you to tune up your acoustic artistry and possess an ear for young talent.
+As a music producer, you’ll need to be a strong networker, while having the technical nous to mix and produce tracks that appeal to your target market.

 This artistic role is best suited for the inventive introverts.
 With the ability to design and produce graphics and pictures for any industry, you can make a real contribution within the workplace.
-Graphic designers are more in demand than ever before with all businesses moving to an online platform.
+Graphic designers are more in demand than ever before, with many businesses moving to an online platform.

 Can you bring creative ideas to life via animation, like the popular Disney movies?
 If so, you’ll be high in demand with movies, games and advertising moguls.
 You’ll need knowledge of Adobe Creative Suite (or similar programs), Maya or 3D Studio Max.

 Are you a console fan that also has a creative trait?
 If so, you could be one of the creators behind the next hot video game to hit the market.
 What’s better than designing and playing your favorite game all day?

 Do you get excited about fabrics and textures?
 Being an interior designer allows you to tap into your creative outlet and decorate people’s homes for a living.
 You’ll need to consult with your clients, figure out what their style is and redesign their living space into a masterpiece that they’ll love.